gvwilson/sensibleadventures/nardica/nardica.md

 "It's no use to me if I can't spend it."

-Uncle Jack hesitated a moment, then pocketed the money and grunted something unintelligible.
+Uncle Jack hesitated a moment, then pocketed the money card and grunted something unintelligible.
 "Thank you," Wales said.
 "I'll be quick."
 He turned to go,